 Trademarks in Mexico are governed by the Industrial Property Law 1991 (as amended), and its supplementary regulations.

-the Mexico-Columbia-Venezuela Free Trade Agreement (Chapter XVIII — Intellectual Property); and
+- the Mexico-Colombia-Venezuela Free Trade Agreement (Chapter XVIII – Intellectual Property); and

 2. UNREGISTERED MARKS

-Use of an unregistered mark constitutes a source of rights that can he enforced against third parties and can serve as a defence against an infringement action.
+Use of an unregistered mark constitutes a source of rights that can be enforced against third parties and can serve as a defence against an infringement action.

-If an unregistered mark is to be used to challenge the validity of a registration, the ownermust prove continuous and uninterrupted use of the trademark prior to the filing date or declared first use of the registered mark; however, in this case the owner need not prove good-faith use of the trademark.
+lf an unregistered mark is to be used to challenge the validity of a registration, the owner must prove continuous and uninterrupted use of the trademark prior to the filing date or declared first use of the registered mark; however, in this case the owner need not prove good- faith use of the trademark.

 3. REGISTERED MARKS

-Article 87 of the Industrial Property Law provides that: “Industrialists, merchants or service providers may use trademarks in industry or commerce…; the right to their exclusive use is established through registration with the Institute of Industrial Property.”
+Article 87 of the Industrial Property Law provides that:”Industrialists, merchants or services providers may use trademarks in industry or commerce… the right to their exclusive use is established through registration with the Institute of Industrial Property.”

 In practice, any person or entity can apply for trademark registration to the Mexican Institute of Industrial Property (IMPI).